-At The Vehicle Locksmith, we are 24 hour emergency car locksmiths catering to replace keys remotes and key cards in Hornchurch and surrounding areas.
+At The Vehicle Locksmith, we are 24 hour emergency car locksmiths in Hornchurch and surrounding areas for replacement car keys, remotes and key cards

 As emergency car locksmiths , we replace lost, stolen or broken car or van keys in Hornchurch.
 We replace keys on the spot at the roadside anywhere in the Hornchurch area saving the need for recovery and paying main dealer prices.